-Package: ActivitySpaceAndActivity isAbstract: No Generalizations: "LanguageElement"
+Package: ActivitySpaceAndActivity isAbstract: Yes Generalizations: "LanguageElement"

-A condition that can be tested as true or false that contributes to the determination of whether an activity or an activity space is complete.
-A completion criterion is expressed in terms of the state of an alpha or the level of detail of a work product.
+A condition that can be tested as true or false that contributes to the determination of whether an activity or an activity space may be entered or is complete.
+A criterion is expressed in terms of the state of an alpha or the level of detail of a work product.
+The abstract Criterion must be specialized by EntryCriterion or Completion Criterion.

-description : String [1]

-A description of the criterion which is to be reached at the target state of an alpha or the level of detail of a work product.
+description : String [1]A description of the criterion which is to be reached at the target state of an alpha or the level of detail of a work product.